gpuweb/gpuweb/proposals/compatibility-mode.md

 ### 7. Disallow `sample_mask` and `sample_index` builtins in WGSL.

-Use of the `sample_mask` or `sample_index` builtins would cause a validation error at shader module creation time.
+Use of the `sample_mask` or `sample_index` builtins would cause a validation error at pipeline creation time.

 **Justification**: OpenGL ES 3.1 does not support `gl_SampleMask`, `gl_SampleMaskIn`, or `gl_SampleID`.